IPv4/IPv6 Dual-Stack Network

 ~(keystone_admin)]$ system addrpool-modify [--name <name>] [--network <network address>] [--prefix <network prefix>] [--ranges <ranges>] [--order <sequential | random>] [--floating-address <floating address>] [--controller0-address <controller0 address>] [--controller1-address <controller1 address>] [--gateway-address <gateway address>] <address_pool uuid>

-Install a System in Dual-Stack
+Install a System in Dual-Stack Mode

-It is possible to install a system in dual-stack by adding the secondary subnets into the bootstrap variables with comma separated values as shown in the following example:
+It is possible to install a system in dual-stack mode by adding the secondary subnets into the bootstrap variables with comma separated values as shown in the following example:

 pxeboot_subnet: 198.51.100.0/24